Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Discussion

 Importantly, we found that our sorting analysis is capable of clearly revealing the differences in the two dynamics classes also for times larger than approximately 50\,ns after excitation.
 By contrast, even the rare shots with highest signal-photon number do not contain sufficient counts to resolve these differences in the dynamics directly, due to the overall approximately exponential decay of the scattered light intensity with time (see Appendix~\ref{raw}).
 This highlights the advantage of the sorting approach over the direct single-shot analysis.

-By repeating the clustering analysis for different final numbers of clusters, the most probable number of dynamics classes can be identified.
+By repeating the clustering analysis for different final numbers of clusters, the most probable number of dynamics classes can be identified by the clustering quality measure $\mathcal{S}$.
 In the present experiment, we find that an analysis with two clusters yields the highest clustering quality and stability, consistent with the original experimental design (see Appendix~\ref{sample}).
 In practice, already a stable and reproducible identification of qualitatively different time-domain data is a clear indication that the experiment comprises different classes of dynamics (see Appendix~\ref{stability}).